mhdnblhdyh/mhdnblhdyh/README.md

 ### 🧑‍💻 About Me

-I'm a passionate tech enthusiast who enjoys building web applications from the ground up using pure PHP, HTML, CSS, and MySQL.
+I'm a tech enthusiast who loves building websites from scratch with pure PHP, HTML, CSS, and MySQL.
+Currently focusing on building small but useful web applications as my learning journey continues.
-Currently focused on crafting small, functional projects to sharpen my development skills and deepen my understanding of web technologies.

 ---